eonist/GitSync-applescript/README.md

 [Download GitSync 0.9.2](https://github.com/eonist/GitSync/releases/download/0.9.2/GitSync.app.zip)

 ###Features:
-- Syncs your files in the background while you code.
+- Syncs your files in the background while you work.
 - Works with both GitHub and Bitbucket.
-- Creates commit messages on the fly, based on the file change.
+- Automatically creates commit messages, based on the file change.

 ###Todo's:
 - [x] Move repositories.xml into the app